 As there was a significant interaction between age group and IMD quintile, Table 1 presents the risk ratio for IMD in each age group for NHS Direct and NHS 111 derived from the interaction terms, adjusting for sex and proportion of the population classed as urban.
 In NHS Direct, there was a statistically significant lower risk of calling with GI symptoms amongst the most disadvantaged compared to the least disadvantaged children under 10 years of age but there was no significant difference in age for adults.
-In NHS 111, there was a statistically significant higher risk of calling with GI symptoms amongst the most disadvantaged compared to the least disadvantaged compared to the least disadvantaged the most disadvantaged compared to the least disadvantaged.
-The trend across quintiles was clearer in NHS 111, with the risk statistically significantly higher in the most disadvantaged compared to the least disadvantaged.
+In NHS 111, there was a statistically significant higher risk of calling with GI symptoms amongst the most disadvantaged compared to the least disadvantaged.
+The trend across quintiles was clearer in NHS 111, with the risk statistically significantly higher in the most disadvantaged compared to the least disadvantaged in all age-groups.